Polaris

 How building inside a monorepo changes the relationship between you and your AI development partner.

-With Kaizen Tracker, I used Claude Code as a development assistant — I'd describe what I wanted, it would scaffold components, and I'd review the output.
-The relationship was prompt → response → refine.
+On Kaizen Tracker, I used Claude Code as a development assistant — I'd describe what I wanted, it would scaffold components, and I'd review the output.

 Reflection